smart0303/ecommerce-django-react/README.md

 # G-shop
-Responsive Ecommerce website using Django and React
+Responsive Ecommerce website using Django and React with Paypal integration

 # Using
 * Python